Originally Posted on November 2, 2012:

 Like Charles Foster, Ray would bring in a bottle of Habanero sauce every day and let me soak my ham sandwich with it.
 After that, I stopped buying jars of jalapenos and started using Habanero salsa for my chips at home.

 On an even farther note…. one day when I was working on some homework for a course I was taking at the University in Stillwater, Oklahoma, my daughter, Elizabeth took one of the tortilla chips from my plate and dipped it in the Habanero salsa bowl I had sitting in front of me.
 Without looking up, I said, “I wouldn’t do that.”
-Not sure what I meant, she put the chip in her mouth.
+Not sure what I meant and thinking that I meant that she shouldn’t steal my chips, she put the chip in her mouth.

 After the brief moment of complete unbelief that her mouth from the jaw down had just disintegrated, she started making strange sounds as she ran to the kitchen to try to find some relief.
 I told her not to drink any water, that only makes it worse.
 I told her that the only way to fix this situation is to keep eating chips.
 You see…. drinking water just washes all that hot stuff into every crevice in your mouth and throat.
 Eating chips absorbs the heat and carries it to safety.